Spurious Rewards: Rethinking Training Signals in RLVR: Abstract

 \section{Abstract}

-We show that reinforcement learning with verifiable rewards (RLVR) can elicit strong mathematical reasoning in certain models even with \emph{spurious rewards} that have little, no, or even negative correlation with the correct answer.
-For example, RLVR improves MATH-500 performance for \qwenmath in absolute points by 21.4\% (random reward), 13.8\% (format reward), 24.1\% (incorrect label), 26.0\%~(1-shot RL), and 27.1\% (majority voting)---nearly matching the 29.1\% gained with ground truth rewards.
-However, the spurious rewards that work for Qwen often fail to yield gains with other model families like Llama3 or OLMo2.
-In particular, we find code reasoning---thinking in code without actual code execution---to be a distinctive \qwenmathfamily behavior that becomes significantly more frequent after RLVR, from 65\% to over 90\%, even with spurious rewards.
-Overall, we hypothesize that, given the lack of useful reward signal, RLVR must somehow be surfacing useful reasoning representations learned during pretraining, although the exact mechanism remains a topic for future work.
-We suggest that future RLVR research should possibly be validated on diverse models rather than a single de facto choice, as we show that it is easy to get significant performance gains on Qwen models even with completely spurious reward signals.
+We show that reinforcement learning with verifiable rewards (RLVR) can elicit strong mathematical reasoning in certain language models even with \emph{spurious rewards} that have little, no, or outright negative correlation with the correct answer.
+For example, RLVR training with GRPO improves MATH-500 performance for \qwenmath in absolute points by 21.4\% using randomly assigned rewards, nearly matching the 29.1\% gained with ground truth rewards.
+To explain this counterintuitive observation, we show that GRPO exhibits a \emph{clipping bias} arising from the clip term, which can amplify high-prior behaviors learned during pre-training even without informative rewards.
+As a case study, we identify one such high-prior behavior for \qwenmathfamily models, which we term \emph{code reasoning}---reasoning in code without actual code execution; code reasoning frequency increases from 65\% to over 90\% with spurious rewards.
+However, the presence of such amplifiable behaviors is highly model-dependent.
+In practice, spurious rewards that are effective for Qwen models often fail to produce gains for other model families, such as Llama3 or OLMo2.
+Our results highlight the importance of validating RL methods across diverse models rather than relying on a single de facto choice: large performance gains can arise on Qwen models even from random rewards that do not reflect genuine capability improvements.